enygma/shieldframework/README.md

 ### Available Config options
 * `log_path`: Set the default logging path
-* `session_path`: Set the path on the local filesystem to save the session files to
+* `session.path`: Set the path on the local filesystem to save the session files to
-* `session_key`: Customize the key used for the session encryption
+* `session.key`: Customize the key used for the session encryption
+* `session.lock`: Enable/disable session locking (binds session to the IP+User Agent to help prevent fixation)
 * `allowed_hosts`: Array of hosts allowed to make requests (whitelisting)

 How To Contribute